axle-h/xunit-fixture-mvc/README.md

 This actually runs the fixture.
 The configuration will mean that it will:

 1. Create a new test server to host the API that we're testing.
-2. Send a POST /BreakfastItem request to the API with a JSON request body.
+2. Send a `POST /BreakfastItem` request to the API with a JSON request body serialized from the generated `CreateOrUpdateBreakfastItemRequest`.
 3. Assert that the response has a successful (2xx) code.
-4. Attempt to deserialize the response body and run assertions on the deserialized object.
+4. Attempt to deserialize the response body as a `BreakfastItem` and run assertions on the deserialized object.
 5. If no exceptions are thrown, do nothing and let the test pass.
 Otherwise:
    * If one exception is thrown => re-throw the exception.
    * If multiple exceptions are thrown => throw an aggregate exception containing all thrown exceptions.